Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

 \section{Algorithms}

 The capacity expansion model \eqref{eq:cem} together with the scenario subproblems \eqref{eq:subproblem_full}-\eqref{eq:Y} impose severe computational challenges due to the huge scale and nonlinearity.
 In particular, the scenario subproblems have DC power flow over large nodal networks, a large number of time intervals across scenarios, and a large number of transmission contingencies.
 Moreover, impedance feedback introduces a difficult nonlinearity.
-We propose several algorithmic approaches to deal with these challenges: 1) At the highest level, we propose a linear approximation of the overall nonlinear capacity expansion model with gradually tightened relaxations (see \ref{sec:alg:approx_subprob} and \ref{sec:alg:oracle}) and then use a novel fixed-point algorithm to correct the nonlinear impedance feedback effect (\ref{sec:alg:fixed_point}); 2) We adopt a modified level-bundle method to solve the linear expansion model (\ref{sec:alg:bundle}); 3) For the linear operational subproblems, we introduce a fast algorithm for the cycle-based DCOPF (\ref{sec:alg:cycleOPF}).
+We propose several algorithmic approaches to deal with these challenges: 1) At the highest level, we propose a linear approximation of the overall nonlinear capacity expansion model with gradually tightened relaxations (see \ref{sec:alg:approx_subprob} and \ref{sec:alg:oracle}) and then use a novel fixed-point algorithm to correct the nonlinear impedance feedback effect (\ref{sec:alg:fixed_point}); 2) We adopt a modified level-bundle method to solve the linear expansion model {with an inexact oracle to capture contingencies} (\ref{sec:alg:bundle}); 3) For the linear operational subproblems, we introduce a fast algorithm for the cycle-based DCOPF (\ref{sec:alg:cycleOPF}). {These concepts and their relationships are previewed in Fig. \ref{fig:flowchart}.}